You may have seen a few hundred campaign commercials these days so you know election season is here!

 To give students even more practice, get ’em graphin’!
 The pack has an editable version of this graph so you can tailor the questions to your students’ needs.

-Since we’re all teaching in different places these days, I’ve now included a Digital version to use in Google Drive!
+Since we’ve all adapted to teaching with a lot more tech, I’ve now included a Digital version to use in Google Drive!

 Amelia Bedelia’s First Vote